Chart Color Schemes

 Mundaring is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Mundaring, as per the latest Census evaluation, 92.3% of dwellings were houses, with 7.7% being other types such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Perth metro's 94.8% houses and 5.1% other dwellings.
-Home ownership in Mundaring stood at 47.0%, with mortgaged dwellings at 39.6% and rented ones at 13.5%.
-The median monthly mortgage repayment was $2,000, higher than Perth metro's average of $1,950.
-The median weekly rent in Mundaring was $343, compared to Perth metro's $330.
-Nationally, Mundaring's mortgage repayments were above the Australian average of $1,863, while rents were below the national figure of $375.
+Dwelling structure in Mundaring, as evaluated at the latest Census, comprised 92.3% houses and 7.7% other dwellings.
+In comparison, Perth metro had 94.8% houses and 5.1% other dwellings.
+Home ownership in Mundaring was 47.0%, with mortgaged dwellings at 39.6% and rented ones at 13.5%.
+The median monthly mortgage repayment in Mundaring was $2,000, while the median weekly rent was $343.
+Nationally, Mundaring's mortgage repayments were higher than the Australian average of $1,863, but rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing